 Wildlife watching is a big highlight on the Lower Klamath.
 Bald eagles and ospreys soar above the alder- and fir-lined canyon, and beavers and river otters glide through the water.
 Trips start in Happy Camp, an hour and a half drive west of Yreka, so it’s easy to combine this watery adventure with a visit to Redwood National and State Parks.
 Several companies, including O.A.R.S. and Tributary Whitewater Tours, offer guided overnight trips.

 If you’re searching for shoot-the-rapids thrills and chills on a family-friendly river rafting trip, the Merced River is your ticket.
 Plus it’s an incredibly scenic float, on the western border of Yosemite National Park.
 It’s also cool knowing that these are the same snowmelt waters that boomed down the waterfalls of Yosemite Valley.
-All that, plus plenty of good splashing fun make this adventure down a designated Wild and Scenic River stretch of the Merced a popular trip (with plenty of choices for outfitters) that packs a whole lot of excitement into a half- or one-day adventure.
+All that, plus plenty of good splashing fun make this adventure down a designated Wild and Scenic river stretch of the Merced a popular trip (with plenty of choices for outfitters, including Zephyr Whitewater Expeditions, O.A.R.S., and Sierra Mac River Trips) that packs a whole lot of excitement into a half- or one-day adventure.

 You can float the Merced inside the park too, but you’ll be drifting along at an ultra-mellow pace, not paddling furiously like you do farther west.
 In June and July, rafting is one of the best ways to sightsee in busy Yosemite Valley.
-Rent an inflatable four-person raft at Half Dome Village Recreation Center and float three miles downriver, passing many of Yosemite’s most famous landmarks, including El Capitan and Yosemite Falls.
+Rent an inflatable four-person raft at Curry Village Raft Rentals and float three miles downriver, passing many of Yosemite’s most famous landmarks, including El Capitan and Yosemite Falls.
+You can view a map of what to expect along a different Merced rafting routes here.

 For a kickback day on a river—all within driving distance from downtown Los Angeles—you can’t beat the Kern and Kaweah Rivers.
 Southern Californians love to leave the city bustle in the rearview mirror, crank up Merle Haggard singing, “I’ll never swim Kern River again…” and head for the Kern through oak- and sycamore-dotted foothills north of Bakersfield.
 Further north, near Visalia, the Kaweah offers watery fun.

 Adventure seekers can head to the Upper Kern, with a season running April to June.
-Kern River Outfitters and other companies offer half- and full-day trips on this stretch, with rapids ranging from gentle Class II to heart-thumping Class V. May to July (sometimes later if conditions allow), outfitters also run half- and full-day-day trips down the lively Lower Kern.
+Kern River Outfitters and other companies offer half- and full-day trips on this stretch, with rapids ranging from gentle Class II to heart-thumping Class V. First-timers can book an affordable spot on the all-inclusive three-mile Hollywood Hustle Kern River Rafting Trip—kids welcome.
+More challenging is the Bakersfield Boogie, which offers six hours of whitewater.
+From May to July (sometimes later if conditions allow), outfitters also run half- and full-day-day trips down the lively Lower Kern.
 The river, which is fed with controlled releases from Lake Isabella near Kernville, pulses with Class II-III rapids for most of its 20-mile length, culminating in Class IV thrills near the trip’s end.
 Two-day adventures include plenty of time to practice the art of (intentional) raft-flipping in inviting pools, and you’ll welcome the chance to swim (river temperature rises to a balmy 70°F).

 If you’re an experienced paddler yearning for a full-on adrenaline rush, sign up for a spring trip on the Kaweah River.
 Beginning in Sequoia National Park, the mostly free-flowing Kaweah tumbles 10,000 feet in 20 miles, creating plenty of Class IV action—crashing waves, big holes, and steep drops over smooth granite slabs.
 Rafting takes place early, typically April through June.
 Rafters put in downstream from the national park entrance at Three Rivers, so it’s easy to combine this adventure with a trip to see Sequoia’s goliath trees and soaring peaks.
-Outfitters including Whitewater Voyages run regular trips.
+Outfitters including Whitewater Voyages, Sequoia Adventures, and Kaweah Whitewater Adventures run regular trips.

-This wet-and-wild rafting adventure on the Tuolumne (too-all-uh-me) River gives you two or three blissful days of kiss-your-digital-life-goodbye freedom.
+This wet-and-wild rafting adventure on the Tuolumne (too-ALL-uh-me) River gives you two or three blissful days of kiss-your-digital-life-goodbye freedom.
 You’re only four hours east of San Francisco, but this rugged land of deep gorges and forests is as wild as you can get in California.
-Once the shuttle bus drives you down the dirt road to the put-in site in the Stanislaus National Forest, you and your fellow rafters are pretty much outnumbered by birds, beasts, and big trout along an 18-mile stretch of Class IV rapids.
+Once the shuttle bus of the rafting outfitter of your choice drives you down the dirt road to the put-in site in the Stanislaus National Forest, you and your fellow rafters are pretty much outnumbered by birds, beasts, and big trout along an 18-mile stretch of Class IV rapids.

 Known simply as “the T,” this designated Wild and Scenic section of river often gets the nod as having some of the best whitewater in California.
 Class IV rapids are the rule, not the exception.
 Clavey Falls, a series of three staircases, creates the biggest drama, but expect nonstop whoops and hollers on this exciting trip.
 May to early September, ARTA, Zephyr Whitewater Expeditions, and several other outfitters offer fully outfitted one-, two-, and three-day rafting adventures.
 For a worth-it splurge, join a “Wine on the River” or “Craft Beer Tasting” trip offered on select dates by O.A.R.S.
 After a full day of rafting, beach your rafts at a riverfront campsite and enjoy a gourmet dinner.
 Grownup beverages are paired by a brew master or wine expert who accompanies you on the trip.
 After dinner, watch bats swirl above the water as shadows deepen, then share river-rafting war stories with your new friends.